Sarvesh-Nalawade/Sarvesh-Xeno-Backend/README.md

       | total_discount  | DECIMAL(10,2) | NN        | oi.total_discount (str in json) |
     - Constraint:
         - Composite unique constraint is UNIQUE(order_id, product_id, variant_id) to avoid duplicate line items for same product variant in an order.
+        - No, but removing this as it might cause issue in case of multiple same variant in one order due to partial fulfillment etc.
     - Index:
         - LineItem.order_id (FK lookup).
         - LineItem.product_id (FK lookup).